Public Housing Renewal Program

 - A mix of social and private housing

-- 10 per cent more social housing properties
+- At least 10 per cent more social housing properties

 - A range of housing sizes

 - Better suited to the ongoing needs of Victorians.